mialsy/system-p4-cloud-storage-system/README.md

         Storj>>> delete <file name>
         ```

 Note that put and delete will not be supported while one server is down.
-And while search query allows partial matching, get and delete need to specify the complete file name.
+And while search query allows partial matching, get and delete need to specify the complete file name (including file extension).

 ## **Program Output**